Make a complaint

 • anything else you want the financial business to do.

-AFCA has published a checklist which will help you figure out what information you need.
-AFCA also has an information pack which has a list of documents that you may need.
+• AFCA has also published an information pack which has a list of documents that you may need.
 The information pack has pictures of example documents to help you look for what you need.

 Before you make your complaint, you can also watch videos showing you how to complete the complaint form so you know what to expect.
 AFCA also offers information and forms in other languages.